giuliano-macedo/obc/README.md

 using python and Lark parsing library

 ## What is the difference between this language and C?

-* only has 2 data types, int and void
+* only has 2 data types, int and void (even though you can't declare negative numbers)
+* there is no preprocessor

-* does not support recursion
+### it does not support the following features
+* unary operators
+* bitwise operators
+* ternary operators
-* does not support structs
+* structs
-* does not support pointers
+* pointers

-* no preprocessor
+for more information about it's syntax read `src/grammar.lark`
 ## Prerequisites

 * python >= 3.6 (some source files have literal string interpolation)